Chart Color Schemes

 AreaSearch analysis reveals Greensborough significantly outperforming the majority of regions assessed nationwide

-A significant proportion of residents work from home, with 37.0% doing so according to Census responses.
-The dominant employment sectors are health care & social assistance, education & training, and construction.
-Greensborough specializes in education & training, with an employment share 1.3 times the regional level.
-Conversely, accommodation & food services have limited presence, at 4.5% compared to the regional average of 6.4%.
+Workforce participation was 69.1%, compared to Greater Melbourne's 71.3%.
+A high 37.0% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Dominant employment sectors included health care & social assistance, education & training, and construction.
+Greensborough had a particular specialization in education & training, with an employment share 1.3 times the regional level.

-Over a 12-month period ending September 2025, employment increased by 0.3%, labour force grew by 0.2%, and unemployment fell by 0.1 percentage points in Greensborough.
-National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Greensborough's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.
+The accommodation & food sector had limited presence, at 4.5% compared to the regional 6.4%.
+Employment opportunities appeared limited locally, as indicated by the working population count versus resident population.
+Over a 12-month period ending in May-25, employment increased by 1.0%, labour force by 1.3%, and unemployment rose by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greensborough's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment